USC in D.C. Spring Semester Program

 • Continue to make progress towards your degree while taking part in a cohesive and enriching experience

-• Gain confidence and build skills for your professional career in a capital city with industries that include the federal government, think tanks, communications and media, technology, healthcare, education, finance, real estate, the arts and more
+• Gain confidence and build skills for your professional career in a capital city internship with access to industries that include the federal government, think tanks, communications and media, technology, healthcare, education, finance, real estate, the arts and more

 • Make connections and build friendships within your interdisciplinary cohort and the D.C. area Trojan Family